 On the other hand, cloud computing allows us to use cutting-edge technology while only paying for the time and energy we consume!
 Big data also aids in the creation of cloud apps.
 Without big data, cloud-based applications would be much fewer in number since there would be no real need for them.
 Take note that cloud-based applications often collect Big Data as well!

 To conclude, it is critical to emphasize the critical role of big data and cloud computing in our digital society.
-Both connections allow entrepreneurs with great ideas but little resources to flourish.
+Both connections allow entrepreneurs with great ideas but few resources to flourish.
 Additionally, they allow existing businesses to use data they have gathered but have been unable to evaluate before.

 More modern components of the cloud infrastructure’s conventional “software as a service” model, such as artificial intelligence, may help businesses get insights from their extensive data.
 Businesses may use this technology at a low cost with a well-designed system, leaving competitors who refuse to embrace it in the dust.